 Luc J. Messier has been on the Board of the Company since February 2017 and a member of the Audit Committee since that time.
 Through his experience as Senior Vice-President Projects, Aviation and Chief Procurement Officer at ConocoPhillips, Mr. Messier has been closely involved with Enterprise Risk Management, including reviewing on a regular basis his global responsibilities with the Board Finance and Audit Committee.
+He currently serves on the board of Sodexo.
 He has also served on the Board of Joint Venture Companies and subsidiaries of ConocoPhillips.
 Mr. Messier served on the Boards of Mercury and Da Camera, in Texas, and has been on the Finance and Audit Committee of Mercury.